 Schools, scouts, summer camps and youth groups can discover and learn about wildlife through numerous interactive and age-specific environmental education opportunities at the Refuge.
 It’s the ultimate open space for outdoor education due to its convenient location, diverse wildlife, kid-friendly trails, specialized programming and best of all there’s no cost!
 For more information, see the “For Educators” tab on this website or click here.

-Rocky Mountain Arsenal National Wildlife Refuge hosts free, educational nature events and programs throughout the year – from Fishing Frenzy to Refuge Day to Wild Discoveries for Kids and more.
+Rocky Mountain Arsenal National Wildlife Refuge hosts free, educational nature events and programs throughout the year – from Fishing Frenzy to Refuge Day to International Migratory Bird Day, and more.
 Check out our Wild News Nature Programs listing for upcoming events.